-- All members of staff have been provided with a copy of part one of 'Keeping Children Safe in Education' 2022 which covers safeguarding information for staff. - School leaders, including the DSL will read KCSIE in its entirety. - o School leaders and all members of staff who work directly with children will read annex B. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
-A hard copy of the register is kept in the Headteacher's office and an electronic copy is kept on the single central record.
+- All members of staff have been provided with a copy of part one or annex A of 'Keeping Children Safe in Education' 2022 which covers safeguarding information for staff. - O School leaders, including the DSL will read KCSIE in its entirety. - School leaders and all members of staff who work directly with children will read annex B.

-- All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety), including information to ensure they are aware of the school internal safeguarding processes, as part of their induction.
-This will be achieved via specific training by the DSL.
+- All members of staff have signed to confirm that they have read and understood the national guidance shared with them. - All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety), including information to ensure they are aware of the school internal safeguarding processes, as part of their induction.
+All receive relevant documentation prior to commencing at Lady Joanna Thornhill (Endowed) Primary School.
+Staff and volunteers receive face to face training with the DSL or Deputy DSL.
+Third party staff and agency staff read information on safeguarding when they sign in on our visitor management system (InVentry).
 This training is regularly updated and is in line with advice from the safeguarding partners. - All governors and trustees receive appropriate safeguarding and child protection (including online safety) training at induction.
 This training equips them with the knowledge to provide strategic challenge to test and assure that our safeguarding policies and procedures are effective and support the delivery of a robust whole school approach to safeguarding.
-This training is regularly updated.
-This will be achieved by annual updates and refresher training every year.
-Governors are invited along to our Staff training Day in September. - All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) to ensure they are aware of a range of safeguarding issues.
+This training is regularly updated via annual updates either on our inset training session, or via a separate session with the Deputy DSL. - All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) to ensure they are aware of a range of safeguarding issues.
 This training will be updated at least annually.
-This will be achieved during our annual inset training in September. - Online safety training for staff will be integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning.
-This will be achieved during our annual inset training in September and regular online safety updates throughout the year. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-This will be achieved during our annual inset training in September and regular weekly updates in staff meetings throughout the year. - St Ethelbert's Catholic Primary School and Nursery recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis and staff are encouraged to contribute to and shape school safeguarding arrangements and child protection policies.
-This will be achieved, via input from knowledgeable and experienced staff, inviting input at staff meetings. - The DSL and headteacher will provide an annual report to the governing body/proprietor detailing safeguarding training undertaken by all staff and will maintain an up to date record of who has been trained.
+This is achieved via our annual inset training session. - Online safety training for staff will be integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning.
+We also provide additional training throughout the year and regular updates via staff learning. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+This will be achieved via email and at staff learning sessions, along weith quizzes. - Lady Joanna Thornhill (Endowed) Primary School recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis and staff are encouraged to contribute to and shape school safeguarding arrangements and child protection policies.
+This will be achieved via input from knowledgeable and experienced staff and inviting suggestions at staff meetings. - The DSL (headteacher) will provide an annual report to the governing body detailing safeguarding training undertaken by all staff and will maintain an up to date record of who has been trained.